by Susan Flantzer

 The marriage was not happy.
 In what seems to have become a Grimaldi tradition, Antonio had several illegitimate children from different affairs.
 Marie responded by finding lovers of her own.
 Louis de Rouvroy, Duke of Saint-Simon, a soldier, diplomat, and memoirist, said of Marie, that she “was a charming young thing… spoilt by her parents’ fondness for her and by the attentions of the courtiers who frequented the Lorraine household…Her husband, very sensibly, realized he hadn’t the upper hand.”

-In 1692, when Antonio was serving in the French military, Marie was sent to Monaco.
-Upon Antonio’s discharge from the military, Marie insisted upon returning to France.
+In 1692, while Antonio served in the French military, Marie was sent to Monaco.
+When Antonio was discharged from the military, Marie insisted upon returning to France.
 She caused a great scandal when she claimed her father-in-law Louis I, Prince of Monaco had made unwanted sexual advances to her.
 Whether this was true or not, Marie and Antonio returned to the French court.
 Marie and Antonio’s relationship did not improve.
 They did reconcile in 1696, when their only child, five-year-old Caterina Charlotte, Mademoiselle de Monaco, died.
 Marie’s mother and King Louis XIV insisted that Marie and Antonio reunite to provide Monaco with an heir.
-From 1697 – 1712, Marie and Antonio lived in Monaco where Antonio spent most of his time in the Giardinetto, the cottage he had built for his mistress, and Marie lived in a summer house that she jokingly called Mon Desert (my desert).
+From 1697 – 1712, Marie and Antonio lived in Monaco, but Antonio spent most of his time in the Giardinetto, the cottage he had built for his mistress, and Marie lived in a summer house that she jokingly called Mon Desert (my desert).
 The couple had five daughters, but no sons, between 1697 and 1708 but only two survived to adulthood.
 During this period, on January 3, 1701, Antonio became Prince of Monaco upon the death of his father Louis I, Prince of Monaco.

 Marie spent the last years of her life quietly, frequently returning to the French court.
 She died at the Prince’s Palace in Monaco on October 30, 1724, at the age of 50, and was buried at the Church of Saint Nicholas in Monaco.
 During the late 19th century, a new and larger church, the Cathedral of Monaco, was built on the site of the Church of Saint Nicholas.
 The original church was demolished in 1874 but the current cathedral was built over the areas of the previous church and the old burial site so that the sovereign princes and consorts originally buried at the Church of Saint Nicholas are now buried in the Cathedral of Monaco.